php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ~~~

 Each individual Trait that is imported into a class MUST be included
-one-per-line, and each inclusion MUST have its own `use` import statement.
+one-per-line and each inclusion MUST have its own `use` import statement.

 ~~~php
 <?php